C-ORG/c-org/README.md

 ```

-Then, you can easily install `c-org` with the following commands:
+Then, you can easily install `c-org` with the following command (make sure you have the latest version of pip installed):

 ```bash
 pip install -e .